jliocsar/jliocsar/cv/main.typ

   dates: dates-helper(start-date: "Sep 2020", end-date: "May 2021"),
 )
 - Developed and maintained applications for the tracking and monitoring of agricultural products
-- Built an internal data visualization and management dashboard using the MERN stack
+- Architected and implemented an internal data visualization and management dashboard using the MERN stack
 - Contributed to high–data-volume applications using Python (Django) and PostgreSQL

 #work(